fokosun/Checkpoint2/README.md

         $user = User::find(3);

-This returns the third record from the users table as JSON.
+This spits out the third row to you as JSON, just like that!
+Nice.